akshay0894/OnlineProjects/README.md

 # OnlineProjects
-Typescript project with webpack objective - Learning typescript by implementing project Typescript basic project which uses webpack to bundle all the files and render index.html.
+Typescript project with webpack objective - Learning typescript by implementing project Typescript basic project which uses webpack to bundle all the files and render index.html

+#basic typescript project also included in this repository